 We stayed in Mexico from January to March and have been really lucky with the time of the year.
 The weather was great, neither too hot nor too cold and we hardly saw any clouds.

 As diverse the country is, the diverse the weather can be.
 You will witness different climate zones due to a great difference in altitudes.
 Isla Holbox for example pretty much defines the Caribbean, whereas the evenings can be chilly in Mexico City and San Cristobal.
-Nevertheless there is a rule of thumb you can follow:
+Nevertheless, there is a rule of thumb you can follow:

 During the European winter Mexico will welcome you with a lot of sun and almost no clouds.
-In this time of the year it’s dry season in Mexico so you will hardly see any rain.
+At this time of the year it’s dry season in Mexico so you will hardly see any rain.

 On the contrary, if you travel between May and October you will face more rain and thunderstorms as you are visiting Mexico during rainy season.
 If you do not mind some rain and bad weather this time can also be considered as ideal as the prices drop and the crowds are gone.
 Please also think of the hurricanes that might come up during this time of the year, even though they are mainly present in September and October.